Orzldzx/awesome-stars/README.md

 - [terminus](https://github.com/Eugeny/terminus) - A terminal for a more modern age
 - [wayne](https://github.com/Qihoo360/wayne) - Kubernetes multi-cluster management and publishing platform
 - [ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!
-- [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
+- [grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.

 ## Vim script